nugrohosam/pkl/README.md

 **Before cloning on this project make sure has been install git-cli on your computer**

-# 1. Install this project - windows
+# 1. Install this project on your computer

 ```bash